 Symptoms of an autism spectrum disorder range from mild to severe, but most people require some level of support in both areas.
 People with an ASD vary widely in their ability to function independently in school or society and in their need for supports.
 In addition, about 20 to 40% of children with an ASD, particularly those with an IQ less than 50, develop seizures before reaching adolescence.
-In about 25% of affected children, a regression in development occurs around the time of diagnosis and may be the initial indicator of a disorder.
+In about 25% of affected children, a loss of previously acquired skills (regression in development) occurs around the time of diagnosis and may be the initial indicator of a disorder.

 Social communications and interactions

 Often, infants with an ASD cuddle and make eye contact in atypical ways.
 Although some affected infants become upset when separated from their parents, they may not turn to parents for security as do other children.
 Older children often prefer to play by themselves and do not form close personal relationships, particularly outside of the family.
 When interacting with other children, they may not use eye contact and facial expressions to establish social contact, and they have difficulty interpreting the moods and expressions of others.
 They may have difficulty knowing how and when to join a conversation and difficulty recognizing inappropriate or hurtful speech.
 These factors may cause others to view them as odd or eccentric and thus lead to social isolation.